setms/book/docs/requirements/digest/elicitation.md

 operators, and support staff.

 @@ISO25010 defines eight quality characteristics, each of which consist of several quality attributes.
-Note that the first characteristic is function suitability, which refers to functional requirements.
+Note that the first characteristic is functional suitability, which refers to functional requirements.
 ISO recommends you select a subset of quality attributes that are important for your system.
 For instance, hard real-time systems have stringent performance and efficiency requirements.
 Safety-critical systems place more emphasis on reliability.